 Before You Buy a Tea Infuser Mug

 Now that you know what the best tea infuser mugs available on the market are, the next step is to make sense of all the different features they offer.
-Our little guide will help you find the mug that will meet your needs!
+My little guide will help you find the mug that will meet your needs!

 Type of Strainer